burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-Display the IP address of the website
+Display the website's IP address

 This guide explains how to display the IP address of a site on your Web Hosting.